Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: Fan--Jarvis--Ruan--Witten theory

+where $\Lcal$ is the universal $5$th root of the log-canonical bundle of the universal curve of $W_{g,n,\langle J\rangle}$.
 Indeed, we can express this cohomological class in terms of psi classes and kappa classes.

-The statement requires further analysis of the boundary locus $\partial W_{g,n}$, the substack of $W_{g,n}$ representing $W$-structures on singular curves.
-The normalization $N(\partial W_{g,n})$ of this locus can be regarded as the stack parametrizing pairs ($W$-curves, nodes) in the universal curve.
-Finally, we consider the double \'etale cover $\mathcal D$ of this normalization; namely, the moduli space of triples ($W$-curves, nodes, a branch of the node).
-The stack $\mathcal D$ is naturally equipped with two line bundles whose fibres are the cotangent lines to the chosen branch of the \emph{coarse} curve.
+The statement requires further analysis of the boundary locus $\partial W_{g,n,\langle J\rangle}$, the substack of $W_{g,n,\langle J\rangle}$ representing singular curves.
+The normalization $N(\partial W_{g,n,\langle J\rangle})$ of this locus can be regarded as the stack parametrizing pairs (objects of $W_{g,n,\langle J\rangle}$, nodes) in the universal curve.
+Finally, we consider the double \'etale cover $\Scal$ of this normalization; namely, the moduli space of triples of the form (objects of $W_{g,n,\langle J\rangle}$, node, a branch of the node).
+The stack $\Scal$ is naturally equipped with two line bundles whose fibres are the cotangent lines to the chosen branch of the \emph{coarse} curve.
 We write

 for the respective first Chern classes.
 Note that in this notation we privilege the coarse curve because in this way the classes $\psi, \psi'$ are more easily related to the classes $\psi_i$ introduced above.
-Recall, see for example \cite[\S2.2]{CZ}, that for any $c\in \ZZ$ a $\bar d$th root of $\omega_{\log}^{c}$ at a node of a $d$-stable curve determines local indices $a, b\in [0,1[$ such that $a+b\in \ZZ$ in one-to-one correspondence with the branches of the node.
-In this way on $\mathcal D$, which naturally maps to $W_{g,n}$, the local index attached to the chosen branch determines a natural decomposition into open and closed substacks and natural restriction morphisms
+Recall, see for example \cite[\S2.2]{CZ}, that a $5$th root of $\omega_{\log}$ at a node of a $5$-stable curve determines local indices $a, b\in [0,1[$ such that $a+b\in \ZZ$ in one-to-one correspondence with the branches of the node.
+In this way on $\Scal$, which naturally maps to $W_{g,n,\langle J\rangle}$, the local index attached to the chosen branch determines a natural decomposition into open and closed substacks and natural restriction morphisms